Astach/rtgb-controller/README.md

   - StartFermentation: Start the fermentation at the given `Value` in degree Celcius. e.g. Start 22
   - IncreaseTemperature: Increase the temperature of the given `Value` in degree Celcius. e.g. Increase 1.5
-  - DecreaseTemperature: Decrease the temperature of the given `Value` in degree Celcius. e.g. Decrease 1.5
+  - DecreaseTemperature: Decrease the temperature of the given `Value` in degree Celcius. e.g. Decrease 1.5 _DATA_
-  - StopFermentation: Stop the fermentation at the given `Value`. e.g. Stop 20 _DATA_

 - Session : The session identifier associated with this command